djangofan/WebDriverTestingTemplate/README.md

 I am very much interested in others forking my code and showing me how it can be improved.

+The idea here is to replace your existing automation framework, such as "HP Quality Center", "XStudio", or "Rational Functional Tester", with a scripted Gradle/Java solution.

 # Project Layout
 <br/>
  Root project 'CoreProject'<br/>